Ash Sarkar: Personal life

-Sarkar lives in North London and is a Tottenham Hotspur supporter.
+Sarkar lives in North London.
 She is Muslim and she has said: "I pray, I meditate – it's loosey-goosey, pick'n'mix spirituality probably, if I'm being honest with myself; but for me the name I can give to it is 'Islam'."
+In July 2023, Sarkar married her partner with a civil partnership held in the London Borough of Hackney.